 - 80 g unsalted butter, room temperature, cubed

 - 160 ml double cream (heavy cream), room temperature

-- 1 tsp vanilla extract
+- 1 tsp vanilla bean paste

-- 2 tsp flaked sea salt
+- 2 tsp flaked sea salt, to taste

 All recipes are developed and tested in Metric grams.
 I strongly recommend that you bake using digital scales for a more accurate result.
 I have provided a conversion to US customary in the recipe but please note that I haven’t tested using this method.